Brandman Style Guide for Writing

 handicapped.
 In general, do not describe an individual as physically disabled or handicapped unless it is clearly pertinent to the story.
 (AP Stylebook)

 headlines.
+Use sentence style.
 Only the first word and proper nouns are capitalized.
-(AP Stylebook) Put headlines to an article in quotation marks without italics.
+(AP Stylebook) Put headlines to an article inside an article in quotation marks without italics.

 health care.
 Two words, all uses, per AP.
 Ex: He works in health care.
 He is a health care worker.